rur/good/README.md

 #### 4. Classic HTML template composition

 HTML template composition has excellent support in Golang.
-Our scaffold uses the [Treetop library](https://github.com/rur/treetop) to help organize templates and handlers, with the added benefit of fragment hot-swapping for enhanced interactivity.
+This scaffold uses the [Treetop library](https://github.com/rur/treetop) to help organize templates and handlers, with the added benefit of fragment hot-swapping for enhanced interactivity.